-Chairman & Managing Director

-Members of Remuneration Committee
+Chairman & Managing Director Members of Remuneration Committee

-Mr. Guan Kok Beng, male, a Malaysian Citizen, aged 64, was appointed as a Director and Managing Director of the Company on 30 April 2000.
+Mr. Guan Kok Beng, male, a Malaysian citizen, aged 65, was appointed as a Director and Managing Director of the Company on 30 April 2000.
 On 19 May 2000 he was appointed as the Chairman of the Board of Directors.

-With over 36 years of experience in the furniture industry, he is responsible for strategic business development, providing direction and coordinating the overall marketing and production operations of the Group.
+With over 37 years of experience in the furniture industry, he is responsible for strategic business development, providing direction and coordinating the overall marketing and production operations of the Group.
 He was the President of the Penang Furniture Manufacturers and Dealers Association ("PFMDA") from 1992 to 1995 and subsequently appointed as the Advisor since 1996.
 He was also a committee member of the Malaysian Furniture Industry Council from 1992 to 1995.

-His brother, Guan Kim Heng and his sons, Guan Shaw Kee and Guan Shaw Yin, are also members of the Board.
-He is a major shareholder of TBHL Holdings Sdn Bhd, which is a major shareholder of Eurospan.
+His sons, Guan Shaw Kee and Guan Shaw Yin, are also members of the Board.
+He is a major shareholder of TBHL Holdings Sdn.
+Bhd., which is a major shareholder of Eurospan.